Andre0991/vilpy/README.md

 > creamy & even shorter lisp editing

 **Important: Work in progress.
 Expect things to break and keybindings to change.
-I don't even recommend using this right now, but stay tuned!**
+Stay tuned!**

 `vilpy` is a vi-like `paredit`.
 It is modal in the sense that when the point is exactly before or after a paren, keys run commands rather than inserting text.
-In this way, you don't need to press modifiers for editing lisps.
+For more details, see [documentation](#documentation).

-Note that `vilpy` is a stripped-down fork of the excellent [lispy](https://github.com/abo-abo/lispy).
+`vilpy` is a stripped-down fork of the excellent [lispy](https://github.com/abo-abo/lispy).
 Think of it as a `lispy-core`, which is lighter, but no less sweet.
 `vilpy` keybindings are vimmier and it is considerably smaller (no refactoring and debugging features, fewer dependencies).
 For more differences with `lispy`, please consult the [alternatives](#alternatives) section.